Linguistic Structure from a Bottleneck on Sequential Information Processing: Introduction

-We argue that the particular structure of human language arises from optimization for ease of sequential information processing.
-Before the invention of writing, all language had to be produced and comprehended in real time, subject to the computational exigencies of the human brain, whose primary function is to rapidly select which actions to take next given sensory, memory, and motivational states \citep{churchland1992computational}.
-The resulting cognitive constraints on language processing have plausibly shaped the structure of human language \citep{christiansen2016nowornever,gibson2019efficiency,levshina2022communicative}.
-Concretely, our theory is based on three observations: \begin{enumerate} \item Natural language utterances consist, to a first approximation, of one-dimensional sequences of symbols (for example, phonemes). \item The ease of production and comprehension of language is influenced by the sequential predictability of these symbols down to the smallest timescales \citep{goldmaneisler1957speech,fischler1979automatic,ehrlich1981contextual,ferreira2002incremental,bell2009predictability,smith2013effect,schrimpf2021neural,heilbron2022hierarchy,ryskin2023prediction,futrell2023information}. \item Humans have limited cognitive resources for use in sequential prediction \citep{miller1963finitary,bialek2006efficient,palmer2015predictive,christiansen2016nowornever,futrell2020lossy,hahn2021modeling}. \end{enumerate} Thus we posit that language is structured in a way that minimizes the complexity of sequential prediction, as measured using a quantity called excess entropy: the amount of information that a predictor must store about the past of a sequence in order to predict its future.
-Below, we show that codes which are constrained to have low excess entropy within signals have systematic structure resembling natural language, and we provide massively cross-linguistic evidence based on large text corpora showing that natural language has lower excess entropy than would be expected if it had different kinds of structure, at the levels of phonology, morphology, syntax, and semantics.
+We argue that the particular structure of human language can be derived from general constraints on sequential information processing.
+We start from three observations: \begin{enumerate} \item Utterances consist, to a first approximation, of one-dimensional sequences of discrete symbols (for example, phonemes). \item The ease of production and comprehension of these utterances is influenced by the sequential predictability of these symbols down to the smallest timescales\cite{goldmaneisler1957speech,ferreira2002incremental,bell2009predictability,smith2013effect,heilbron2022hierarchy,ryskin2023prediction}. \item Humans have limited cognitive resources for use in sequential prediction\cite{miller1963finitary,bratman2010new,christiansen2016nowornever,futrell2020lossy,ferdinand2024humans}. \end{enumerate} Thus we posit that language is structured in a way that minimizes the complexity of sequential prediction, as measured using a quantity called predictive information: the amount of information about the past of a sequence that any predictor must use to predict its future\cite{grassberger1986toward,bialek2001predictability}, also called excess entropy\citep{crutchfield2003regularities,dkebowski2020information}.
+Below, we find that codes which are constrained to have low predictive information within signals have systematic structure resembling natural language, and we provide massively cross-linguistic empirical evidence based on large text corpora showing that natural language has lower predictive information than would be expected if it had different kinds of structure.